-You need to be able to figure out which apps use the most mobile data to help you avoid those apps when you’re not connected to a wifi network.
-Media and content heavy apps like Instagram will use plenty of data so only use those apps when you’re not using your expensive mobile data.
+You need to be able to figure out which apps use the most mobile data to help you avoid those apps when you’re not connected to a wi-fi network.
+Media and content heavy apps like, Instagram will use plenty of mobile data so only use those apps when you’re connected to wi-fi.

 Set A Mobile Data Limit